Why Choose an Ultrafeed®?

 The casting of Ultrafeed® Sewing Machines is exceptional in every way.
 The casting molds, along with all other internal component molds, were remanufactured by Sailrite® to produce a more robust bed and arm.
-Our new molds are used exclusively for Sailrite machine production, guaranteeing quality stitching and long machine life.
+Our molds are used exclusively for Sailrite machine production, guaranteeing quality stitching and long machine life.

 Improving the primary cast components of the machine is just one way that Sailrite shows commitment to continuous product improvement.
 Our Ultrafeed cast-iron bodies are very thick in critical areas and made of high-quality metal.
 If you cut into our casting, you’ll see solid metal with no visible air bubbles.
 And if you lay our machine on its side and inspect the feet and shaft bores, you’ll see that all shafts are properly supported and centered in the cast-iron appendages.
 Weak appendages can break, but that will not happen to an Ultrafeed.

-Upgrades to the Version 3 Ultrafeed:
+Upgrades to the 2023 Ultrafeed:

 Notable Interior & Exterior Components

-The Ultrafeed needle crank arm is designed to increase the needle bar stroke.
+- The Ultrafeed needle crank arm is designed to increase the needle bar stroke.
 This enables sewing thicker fabric assemblies with greater accuracy — no skipped stitches.
 This innovation is patented (Patent #6499415, Claim 19).

-The take-up arm guard is a safety measure that is not required in the United States, but which we have incorporated on all our models, both North American and international.
+- The take-up arm guard is a safety measure that is not required in the United States, but which we have incorporated on all our models, both North American and international.
 It prevents fingers from being pinched by the take-up arm of the machine.